-Ever since I was a young teenager, I’d been cultivating a deep love for Britain.
-Twelve years before my Scotland adventure, I had taken a break from college to live and work on a red deer park in England, also cultivating lifelong friendships.
-Post-college dreams were to tour the world and teach others about wildlife conservation.
-A Peace Corps experience in Africa was cut short by “civil conflict,” and I returned home to pursue journalism instead.
-Only for lack of trying hard enough did my career remain in first gear.
-Freelance gigs paid the bills for Montana living but wasn’t enough to support a travel habit.
-Though blessed with mountains, sparkling lakes and rivers, and plenty of elbow room, Big Sky Country began to feel isolating.
+Ever since I was a young teenager I had been cultivating a deep love for Great Britain.
+Twelve years before my Scottish adventure, I had taken a break from college to live and work on a red deer park in England.
+My post-college dreams to tour the world and teach others about wildlife conservation led to Peace Corps service in Africa, which was cut short by civil conflict.
+I returned home to Montana to pursue environmental journalism instead.
+Freelance gigs barely paid the bills and certainly wasn’t enough to support travel.
+Though blessed with mountains, sparkling lakes and rivers, and plenty of elbowroom, Big Sky Country began to feel isolating.

-My midlife crisis attacked at 34, an age at which most people were settling into careers and families.
-Was being single and childless at my age a problem?
-Would there be better work opportunities elsewhere?
-Indifference about the answers stoked feelings of purposelessness.
-Montana’s job scenario was bleak; romantic prospects didn’t exist; and thoughts of if-onlys and paths not trod fermented into depression.
+My midlife crisis began at thirty-four, an age at which most people were settling into careers and having families.
+My biological clock wasn’t ticking (I never wanted children), but I was lonely, and my work was unfulfilling.
+Were there better opportunities elsewhere in work and romance?
+Montana’s job scene was bleak; romantic prospects didn’t exist; and thoughts of if-onlys and paths-not-trod had fermented into feelings of purposelessness and depression.

-I come from a family of Presbyterian preachers: maternal grandfather, father, sister.
-Christianity is my foundational religion, yet by the time I hit my early twenties, I needed more than what the Church was offering.
-Teachings of Buddhism, Taoism, and other Eastern mystical practices became more alluring, as did Christian mystics like Meister Eckhart and Teilhard de Chardin.
-Occasional retreats, workshops, and group meditations fueled my soul.
-So why did it feel like God had abandoned me?
-Why did life seem empty?
-I expected better divine guidance, signs to nudge me toward…something.
-Erratic prayers became missives demanding God to improve my dead-end life.
-Bored and unfilled, anxious that life was passing me by, whatever was needed—work, love, spiritual food—could I find it somewhere other than home?
+I am from a family of Presbyterian preachers: maternal grandfather, father, and sister.
+By the time I hit my early twenties, I needed more than what the Church was offering.
+Teachings of Buddhism, Taoism, and other Eastern mystical practices became more alluring, as did Christian mystics, such as Meister Eckhart, Thomas Merton, and Pierre Teilhard de Chardin, because of their transcendent views that bucked traditional religious dogma.
+Occasional retreats, workshops, and group meditations sparked something in my soul, yet mostly, life felt empty.
+I expected more divine guidance, signs to nudge me toward . . . something.
+Erratic prayers became missives demanding God improve my dead-end life.
+I was unsure what I needed—or even wanted.
+Whatever it was, I thought I might find it somewhere other than home.

-I began searching the Internet for volunteer conservation work in exchange for room and board.
-Scotland appealed because of my ancestral roots.
-In cold-call emails I introduced myself and my skills (forestry, conservation, all-around outdoor labor).
-Of the half-dozen replies, one could offer both room and board in exchange for work.
-The email came from a guy called William at a place called Braemar, a 200-acre Georgian estate, where people from all over the world lived and worked.
-I could help with their tree planting project.
-I’d have my own room, and a cook prepared all meals.
-I excitedly read William’s email over and over.
-Pay dirt or too good to be true?
-A subsequent phone chat with him convinced me it was worth the risk.
+In early 1998, I began searching the Internet for conservation work in Great Britain in exchange for room and board.
+Volunteering was the only way, since paid conservation jobs were hard to come by and would have gone first to nationals.
+In cold-call emails, I introduced myself to strangers at conservation-oriented nonprofit organizations and my knowledge and talents (forestry, wildlife biology, all-around outdoor laborer).
+Of the half-dozen replies, one looked promising: an email from William at a place called Braemar, a two-hundred-acre Georgian estate in Scotland.
+They needed help with a tree-planting project.
+I would have my own room, and all meals would be communal, prepared by a cook.
+I excitedly read and reread William’s email numerous times.
+Was it pay dirt or just too good to be true?
+A follow-up phone chat with him convinced me it was worth the risk.

-“Well I’m certainly impressed.
-Surely, you must be freezing,” she said.
+“Well, I’m certainly impressed.
+Surely, you must be freezing.”

 Surely, she could tell.